 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-Found 1345 packages in 0.02 seconds
+Found 1394 packages in 0.02 seconds

-gridOT — by Michel Groppe, 3 years ago
+gridOT — by Michel Groppe, 2 months ago

 Approximate Optimal Transport Between Two-Dimensional Grids

 Can be used for optimal transport between two-dimensional grids with respect to separable cost functions of l^p form.
-It utilizes the Frank-Wolfe algorithm to approximate so-called pivot measures: one-dimensional transport plans that fully describe the full transport, see G. Auricchio (2021) .
+It utilizes the Frank-Wolfe algorithm to approximate so-called pivot measures: One-dimensional transport plans that fully describe the full transport, see G. Auricchio (2023) .
 For these, it offers methods for visualization and to extract the corresponding transport plans and costs.
 Additionally, related functions for one-dimensional optimal transport are available.

 Genetic Linkage Maps in Autopolyploids